shangxinbo/vue-datetimepicker/README.md

-# datetimepicker
+# vue-datetimepicker

-> datetimepicker for vue v2
+> A simple and customize datetimepicker for vue

 ## Build Setup